“Just stay positive!”

 –A positive attitude will almost miraculously give you a boost of motivation.

 In Your Personal Health:

 -Positive people get sick considerably less than negative people.

-–Positive people enjoy longer, better sleep than negative people, allowing for them to feel refreshed and rested in the morning.
+-Positive people enjoyed longer, better sleep than negative people, allowing them to feel refreshed and rested in the morning.

 We know–that sounds like an infomercial-style list of promises–it can’t really happen, can it?

 It can–all of it–but it takes a little work.